A closer look at Gannett Co. Inc. (GCI) is warranted

 The share price of Gannett Co.
-Inc. (NYSE:GCI) rose to $2.40 per share on Tuesday from $2.33.
+Inc. (NYSE:GCI) fell to $2.35 per share on Friday from $2.37.
 While Gannett Co.
-Inc. has overperformed by 3.00%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, GCI fell by -52.48%, with highs and lows ranging from $6.38 to $1.25, whereas the simple moving average fell by -12.92% in the last 200 days.
+Inc. has underperformed by -0.84%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, GCI fell by -53.56%, with highs and lows ranging from $6.38 to $1.25, whereas the simple moving average fell by -13.69% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?